 But in a weird way, all these experiences have sort of made it harder to come on here and write from a place of vulnerability.
 To admit that I don’t have it all figured out.
 After all, I want to inspire people, not bum them out.
 It’s supposed to be “Sunlight in Winter,” not “The Clouds of Winter.”
 And the posts that people have really tended to gravitate to, for the most part, tend to be the posts where I talk about everything that I’ve learned.

 But my roommate said something really helpful the other day.
-In her careful, melodic Peruvian accent, she said, “You know what?
+She asked, “You know what?
 I think you should just not give a fuck.
 When I read a piece of good writing, I don’t care whether someone thinks they have all the answers, or whether or not they are writing as a professional.
 What I am impressed by is their truth– that they had the courage to put something so real, so raw down paper.
 When someone tells you about the truth of their experience, it makes you feel that you are not alone.”

 And she’s right.
 When I think about the different pieces of writing that have resonated with me over the years, it’s not necessarily the straightfoward, informative, “This is what I know now” pieces that have stuck with me.
 It’s the writer’s voice that makes the difference.